 MACKINAC ISLAND STATE PARK ETIQUETTE

-As you’re enjoying the beautiful sights and sounds of Mackinac Island, please remember a few things.
+As you’re enjoying the beautiful sights and sounds of Mackinac Island’s Botanical Trail and other areas of the state park, please remember a few things:

-There is a fine for picking flowers in Mackinac Island State Park.
+- Do Not Pick The Flowers in Mackinac Island State Park – There is a fine for picking flowers in the state park.
 As beautiful as they are, please leave them where they are.

-Many natural features on Mackinac Island are delicate and subject to erosion making them dangerous to climb on.
-They are also sacred places for the Anishnaabek so please do not climb rocks or limestone features.
+- Do Not Climb Natural Features in Mackinac Island State Park – Many natural features on Mackinac Island are delicate and subject to erosion, making them dangerous to climb on.
+They are also sacred places for the Anishnaabek people, so please do not climb rocks or limestone features.